elatov/elatov.github.io/_posts/2014-04-02-tag-multiple-vlans-on-trunk-port-on-dd-wrt-router.md

   - DD-WRT
   - Trunk Port
 ---
 I was running an ESXi host in my home network and I wanted to dedicate on NIC of the ESXi for VM traffic.
 Since I was planning on having different networks, I decide to plug this NIC into a trunk port of the dd-wrt router.
-This way, I can just assign the VM to an appropriate virtual network and it will have access to it&#8217;s corresponding network.
+This way, I can just assign the VM to an appropriate virtual network and it will have access to it's corresponding network.

 ### Add another VLAN to dd-wrt

 So I decided to allow vlans 1 and 3 to go through port 4 of the dd-wrt router.
-First let&#8217;s add vlan 3 to the dd-wrt configuration and assign a 10.0.0.0/24 network range to this vlan.
+First let's add vlan 3 to the dd-wrt configuration and assign a 10.0.0.0/24 network range to this vlan.
 This is done in the management UI.
 Point your browser to the dd-wrt router, after you login you should see the following:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2014/03/dd-wrt-admin-ui.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2014/03/dd-wrt-admin-ui.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2014/03/dd-wrt-admin-ui.png" alt="dd wrt admin ui Tag Multiple VLANs on Trunk Port on DD WRT Router" width="628" height="441" class="alignnone size-full wp-image-10322" title="Tag Multiple VLANs on Trunk Port on DD WRT Router" /></a>

-Now let&#8217;s add vlan3 to port 4:
+Now let's add vlan3 to port 4:

 1. Go to **Setup** -> **VLANs**.
 2. Uncheck port 4.
 3. Place port 4 into VLAN3.
 4. Click **Save**, then **Apply Settings**.

-Next let&#8217;s configure vlan 3&#8242;s network:
+Next let's configure vlan 3's network:

 1. Go to **Setup** -> **Networking** -> **Port Setup**
 2. Set Vlan3 to **unbridged**